poolsar42/rna_energy/README.md

 - **data**: folder, contains `.pdb` files for 3D RNA structures.
 - **headers**: folder, contains helper files which contain functions that are being used in `training.c`
+- **outputs**: folder, contains results of `training.c` script (first script from the assignment).
+It has 2 sub-directories:
-- **results**: folder, contains outputs of `training.c` script (first script from the assignment). `.csv` files with 10 rows and 20 columns - log-ration values for all residue pairs for 0-20 Å distance range.
+    - **pseudo_energies**: `.csv` files with 10 rows and 20 columns - log-ration values for all residue pairs for 0-20 Å distance range.
+    - **distances**: `.json` and `.txt` files which contain distances for all 10 pairs of nucleotides.
+These distances then used to compute pseudo energy on them with interpolated curves.
+Summed energies for the final Gibbs free energy value.
 - **a.out**: executable files produced after compiling `training.c`
 - **training.c**: main file which, when compiled, produces executable which solves task for first script.
+- **nodebooks**: directory which contains jupyter notebook with implementation of second and thirds scripts.

 ## First Script